DLS-OS/DLS_OS_V0.1/README.md

 F is a GNU/Linux distribution based on top of Mobian, a Debian-based distribution for mobile devices.
 The goal of DLS OS is to be able to run Mobian on Android phones.

-This repository is the canonical place to get DLS OS images.
+This repository is th e canonical place to get DLS OS images.

 # Which image to get?